 - Instant pot, Pressure cooker: These devices will cut down the cooking time and especially suitable for my easy haleem below.

-- Heat ½ cup oil and sauté onions over medium heat until golden brown, for 20 to 25 minutes.
+- Heat ½ cup oil and sauté onions over medium high heat until golden brown, for 20 to 25 minutes.
 Set half the browned onions aside for garnish later.
+Discard unused oil as needed.

 - Add meat to the pot and brown it.
 Then add ginger, garlic, yogurt, spices, salt, chillies and sauté for 5 to 10 minutes.